 A major period of growth took place in 2011 when I set-off on a five-month sabbatical becoming a Fellow at the East-West Center in Honolulu, HI, taking part in the Asia Pacific Leadership Program.
 This was a wonderful growing experience and in many ways set the stage for the next chapter in my adult life.

-In March 2013 I sold my shares in Smiling Albino to my business partner and soon thereafter followed my Singaporean wife to Kuala Lumpur (KL), Malaysia where she accepted a job.
+In March 2013 I successfully excited Smiling Albino and soon thereafter followed my Singaporean wife to Kuala Lumpur (KL), Malaysia where she accepted a job.
 We lived in KL for a couple years, during which time I was the Executive Director of the Malaysia Canada Business Council, creating a bridge between entities doing business in and between our two countries.
 Then change came again in August 2015 with my wife being transferred back to Bangkok, where we now call home.

 Over the years I’ve done some things I’m pretty proud of and can hardly believe I did, including hiking the Inca Trail to Macchu Picchu, mountain biking across Tibet to Mount Everest Base Camp, as well as cycling down the west side of the Annapurna Trail in Nepal.
 When not working I love mountain biking, jogging, dirt biking, tennis, hiking, exploring new paths, reading, movies, dreaming about the next big thing and sipping beer with friends.

 Want to know more?
-Have a look at my formal Resume.
+Have a look at my formal CV.